GDPR is right around the corner in May, so let's defrag some of the myths associated with the General Data Protection Regulation (GDPR).

 Myth 5 - Do people have the right of erasure of their personal data?

-Under the GDPR, EU citizens have the right to be forgotten but it is not an explicit right, you cannot ask someone to enact your right to be forgotten.
+Under the GDPR, EU residents have the right to be forgotten but it is not an explicit right, you cannot ask someone to enact your right to be forgotten.
 The only way it can happen is if the company that stored the data gets shut down.

 Myth #6 - I’ll get less spam after the GDPR